TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (3) Upon recognizing any of the above conditions described in Paragraph (1 ) of Subsection E of 16.19.4.16 NMAC, a pharmacist, using professional judgment, shall take appropriate steps to avoid or resolve the potential problem.
 These steps may include consulting with the prescriber and counseling the patient.
 The pharmacist shall document steps taken to resolve the potential problem.

-(4) After obtaining an initial PMP report on a patient, a pharmacist shall use professional judgment base on prevailing standards of practice, in deciding the frequency of requesting and reviewing further prescription monitoring reports and other states’ reports for that patient.
+(4) After obtaining an initial PMP report on a patient, a pharmacist shall use professional judgment based on prevailing standards of practice, in deciding the frequency of requesting and reviewing further prescription monitoring reports and other states’ reports for that patient.
 Except that PMP reports shall be reviewed a minimum of once every three months during the continuous use of opioids for each established patient.
 The pharmacist shall document the review of these reports.

 (5) In the event a report is not immediately available, the pharmacist shall use professional judgment in determining whether it is appropriate and in the patient’s best interest to dispense the prescription prior to receiving a report.